erik-trantt/CourseCreator/README.md

 # CourseCreator
+This project is created and maintained by a team of 3, @HarshilSiyani, @zachchung and me.
+This repo is a fork from the original repo that contains additional work on code refactoring and UI/UX optimization.

 ## Project aim
 CourseCreator is a web app that help educators quickly transfer existing knowledge to digital format and share it with students.
 At this stage, the resources are lesson module and quiz module.